section-engineering-education/engineering-education/content/articles/how-to-secure-your-firebase-app-with-firebase-security-rules/index.md

 ![Chat App](/engineering-education/how-to-secure-firebase-apps-with-firebase-security-rules/chatapp.jpg)

-#### Step 4: Firebase security rules
+### Step 4: Firebase security rules

-##### Read and write rule
+#### Read and write rule
-To add this rule, navigate to the `rules tab` next to the `data tab` in the Firebase console and you will see the cloud Firestore policy configuration that looks like this:
+To add this rule, navigate to the `rules tab` next to the `data tab` in the Firebase console.

+You will see the Cloud Firestore policy configuration that looks like this:

 ![Cloud Firestone Policy Configuration](/engineering-education/how-to-secure-firebase-apps-with-firebase-security-rules/cloud-firestone-policy-config.jpg)

-To update the Cloud Firestore security policy, click `Edit rules` at the top left corner to change the security rules.
+To update the Cloud Firestore security policy, click `Edit rules` at the top-left corner to change the security rules.

 ![Edit Rules](/engineering-education/how-to-secure-firebase-apps-with-firebase-security-rules/edit-rules.jpg)